Socialism in the United States

 Gender segregation had been advocated not as an ideological expression of “female difference,” but as a “tactical expedient” toward integration.
 By 1920, however, left-wing Jewish women in the ILGWU recognized that gender segregation not only had little attraction to the rank and file, Jewish or otherwise, but could actually lead to further exclusion of women, and so they promoted abolition of sex divisions.
-Even long-term advocates of women’s rights, like Fannia Cohn and others, insisted that women and men had “much in common” and ought not to be segregated.
+Even long-term advocates of women's rights, like Fannia Cohn and others, insisted on the primacy of the class struggle and promoted the idea that women and men had “much in common” and ought not to be segregated.

 Women also participated in the extensive Jewish organizational network that was spawned by socialism and communism as these movements grew.
 Here they managed to combine family and community obligations with a dimension of personal independence.
-Former working women (and future working women too) found jobs as teachers and administrators in Socialist Sunday schools and Yiddish-language shuln, and special places in children’s camps, consumer and tenant committees, and labor defense and foreign relief societies.
+Some like Clara Lemlich Shavelson, who joined the Communist Party in 1936, managed to stay politically active despite the pull of home and family, and brought an early feminism into her household.
+Former working women (and future working women too) found jobs as teachers and administrators in Socialist Sunday schools and Yiddish-language shuln, and special places in children's camps, consumer and tenant committees, and labor defense and foreign relief societies.
 These activities were not direct political participation, but they represented an extraordinary contribution to the socialist labor movement and to social welfare in general.
 And they offered the Jewish woman a temporarily viable synthesis of her desire for self-sufficiency and fulfillment, her energy, her idealism, her class-consciousness, and the traditional culture out of which some of these aspirations and attitudes emerged.

 Baum, Charlotte.
 "What Made Yetta Work?
 The Economic Role of Eastern European Jewish Women in the Family."
 Response 18 (Summer 1973): 32-38.